nadiaivc/AndroidPasswordStore/README.md

 	6.
-	Func for exporting data from a DB (XML format)
+	Func for exporting data from a DB to Download directory (XML format)